h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > The Reserved-1 field is one octet.
 It MUST be set to zero for all packets.
 >
 > This field was previously called "Identifier" in RADIUS.
-It is now unused, as the Token field replaces it as the way to identify requests and responses.
-The Reserver-1 field MUST be ignoored when receiving a packet.
+It is now unused, as the Token field replaces it as the way to identify and requests, and to associate responses with requests.
+The Reserved-1 field MUST be ignoored when receiving a packet.

 Length